hynek/structlog/docs/loggers.rst

 And since it's more important that people actually *use* structlog than to be pure and snobby, structlog contains a dirty but convenient trick: thread local context storage which you may already know from `Flask <http://flask.pocoo.org/docs/design/#thread-locals>`_.

+.. [*] In the spirit of Python's 'consenting adults', structlog doesn't enforce the immutability with technical means.
+   However, if you don't meddle with undocumented data, the objects can be safely considered immutable.

 .. _threadlocal:

 Thread Local Context
 --------------------

-Thread local storage makes your logger's context global but local to the current thread\ [*]_.
+Thread local storage makes your logger's context global but *only within the current thread*\ [*]_.
-In the case of web frameworks this means that your context becomes global to the current request.
+In the case of web frameworks this usually means that your context becomes global to the current request.

+The following explanations may sound a bit confusing at first but the :ref:`Flask example <flask-example>` illustrates how simple and elegant this works in practice.

+Wrapped Dicts
+^^^^^^^^^^^^^

 In order to make your context thread local, structlog ships with a function that can wrap any dict-like class to make it usable for thread local storage: :func:`structlog.threadlocal.wrap_dict`.